Kelu007/Kelu007.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 👋  Hi, I'm Qilin Wang, currently a first-year Ph.D. student supervised by [Prof. Hao Tang](https://scholar.google.com/citations?hl=zh-CN&user=9zJkeEMAAAAJ) in the School of Computer Science, Peking University.
 My research interests lie in **multimodal large language models (MLLMs)** and **AI-generated content (AIGC)**.
 Broadly, I am fascinated by how multimodal understanding and generative intelligence can be unified to create realistic, controllable digital humans and intelligent agents.
-My long-term goal is to advance the frontier of human-centered generative models that bridge perception, reasoning, and creation.
+My long-term goal is to leverage AI to create an entire movie, exploring how advanced generative models can drive end-to-end cinematic creativity.

 <!-- # 🔥 News